deepstreamIO/deepstream.io-website/content/tutorials/integrations/frontend/vuejs/readme.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/deepstream.io-client-js/2.1.1/deepstream.js"></script>
 ```

-Get your app url from the dashboard and establish a connection to deepstreamHub using the `created` lifecycle hook:
+Get your app url from the dashboard and establish a connection to deepstream using the `created` lifecycle hook:

 ```js
 new Vue({